 If you are a photographer (or videographer/cinematographer), vlogging about the process of your photography is almost a behind the scenes video itself.
 But it doesn’t necessarily have to be a “second channel” thing, in reality.
 There are many photographers out there who vlog regularly about their photography, creative process, gear, techniques, and more.
 Think of this as more of a “photographer’s lifestyle vlog.”

 Here’s another one that can be as broad or specific as you want it to be.
 Buy something you like?
 Unbox and review it!
 Order something out of curiosity?
 Bring your viewers on the journey!

-YouTube is now one of the first places people look for reviews on products, so this is a pretty popular vlog niche regardless of what you’re actually reviewing.
+YouTube is now one of the first places people look for reviews on products, so this is a pretty popular niche regardless of what you’re actually reviewing.
 Some people will review anything and everything, others will stick to a certain category–toys, makeup, tech, food, etc.

 This is also another category that can be rolled up into another more targeted vlog style, such as lifestyle, photo, tech, or others.
-I don’t necessarily feel that a review channel is the same as a vlog, but vlogging can definitely include a good number of review videos.
+We don’t necessarily feel that a review channel is the same as a vlog, but vlogging can definitely include a good number of review videos.
 If that makes sense.

 News (tech/pop culture/gossip) vlog

 Vlogs can sometimes cross defining lines of genre, and this is a great example of that.
 Vlogging about news stories in a variety of topics and categories has proven popular, and there seems to be a new resurgence in topical news shows coming out on YouTube these days.

 News/gossip vlogs can be as professional and polished as the general news channel The Philip DeFranco Show or the tech news show Front Page Tech (FTP?
 Professional?
 Hah!
 Nah, jk there, Jern!).
 They can also be as raw as sitting in front of your webcam and ranting about some dumb stuff that just grinds your gears for five minutes.